wizmo2/zidoo-player/README.md

 ## Installation

+## Installation

+### HACS Install

+1. Search for `Zidoo` under `Integrations` in the HACS Store tab.
+2. **You will need to restart after installation for the component to start working.**
+3. Configure the integation (see Configuration section)

+### Manual Install

 1. Copy zidoo folder to \config\custom_components (create folder if this is yuor first custom integration)
 2. Restart HA

+### Configuration

 for latest version:

+1. Add Zidoo Integration from the Configuraion-Integration menu
-3. Add Zidoo Integration using IP address of player
+2. Add the IP address of player
+3. Enter the Password if you have authentication enabled

 for version 1.1:

-3. Edit your /config/configuration.yaml with
+1. Edit your /config/configuration.yaml with

 ```
 media_player: